 With large and extra large breed puppies, there is a decrease to 1.4 x their adult MER when the puppy reaches about 60% – 70% of their adult body weight, while small breed puppies do not reduce to 1.4 x their adult MER.
 Smaller breed puppies continue an energy intake of 1.6 from the time they reach about half of their adult body weight until they reach about 80% of their adult weight.
 At that time, a smaller breed puppy’s energy intake decreases from the 1.6 down to 1.2.
 Large and extra large breed puppies fall back in line with smaller breeds when they reach about 80% of their adult body weight and then they too, are decreased to 1.2 x their adult MER.

 The age a puppy reaches their adult weight varies and will be discussed pointedly further in the guide under each size class.
 Large breed puppies mature more slowly than small breeds and often do not reach their full adult size until they are more than 10 months old.
 Once a puppy reaches its full adult weight, its energy intake no longer needs to support growth.
-The now full adult weight puppy should have its daily calorie amount reduced from 1.2 and be fed for it’s maintenance requirements which as reflected on the chart below, is a final adjustment factor down to 1.
+The now full adult weight puppy should have its daily calorie amount reduced from 1.2 and be fed for puppy maintenance energy requirements; which as reflected on the chart below, is an adjustment factor down to 1.
 Puppies are fed at puppy maintenance energy requirements until the reach adulthood.

 Important Note: A puppy should be weighed weekly during early growth phase and bi-weekly once middle growth phase has been reached.
 The canine body condition score chart and the canine muscle condition score chart should be consulted at these weigh-ins as well for proper growth tracking.
 If you have a fluffy or double coated puppy, it is important to also use your hands as tools to accurately assess the puppy’s physical condition.